jupyter/governance/_sources/executive_council.md

 ### Team Compass

-The [Executive Council Team Compass](https://executive-council-team-compass.readthedocs.io/en/latest/) publishes information about the activities and operations of the EC, including how to contact the EC.
+The [Executive Council Team Compass](https://ec.jupyter.org) is at [`ec.jupyter.org`](https://ec.jupyter.org).
+It publishes information about the activities and operations of the EC, including how to contact the EC.

 ## Council membership and elections